researchdata-se/docs.researchdata.se/docs/metadata/schema-org-json-ld.md

 ### additionalType (O)

 One or multiple additional types to classify the dataset.
-Can be Url:s or plain text.
+Can be URL:s or plain text.

 Examples:
 `survey`